 This blog will help you learn and remember key information about the digestive system for your Level 3 Nutrition exam, including a story acronym about understanding the pathway of food.

 - Why FITPROs find the digestive system hard to revise

-- A 12 mins Video Tutorial Understanding The Digestive System
+- A 12 mins Video Tutorial on Understanding The Digestive System

-- Three Example Mock Question about The Digestive System
+- Three Example Mock Questions about The Digestive System

 - How to learn with simplicity for the rest of the L3 Nutrition Exam